ousia/iRaccoonShow/README.md

 All code published within this repository is released to the public under the GNU General Public License version 3 or any later version.

+There are two `swfc` scripts used for Flash generation, either from presentation of the loader—`swfc.basic` and `swfc.loader`.
+These scripts contain an exception that prevents the GNU GPLv3 being automatically applied to the generated presentation or the loader themselves.

 The code comes with no warranty.
 Use at your own risk.

 ## Acknowledgments